New Prime Editing and non-viral delivery strategies for Gene Therapy

 Current Challenges

-Current viral-based delivery systems are associated with high risk of toxicity and immunogenicity and remain highly expensive.
+Current viral-based delivery systems are associated with:

 Prime Editors